David-Maisonave/MediaFileDuplicateFinder/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+## Environment
+ - OS: [e.g. Windows / Linux / Any]

 ## Describe desired feature
 A clear and concise description of the feature.

-### What issue does it solve
+### What issue does it solve?

 ### Snapshots
-Optionally add images which can help descibe the feature.
+Optionally add images which can help describe the feature.